khakhalin/notes/neuro/ene_001_practica.md

 * What it is and how to use it (using ours as an example)
 * Motivation behind syllabi
 * Goals of the course
+* What office hours are (and that it's a bit unclear to me how to implement them remotely.
+But I'll be working on it!)
+* That we'll be using Piazza (described in a different video)
+* Attendance and Zoom (including having names AND emails set up)
 * Why grades exist (and how it is reflected in this syllabus in particular)
 * How participation will be graded (and there will be a required participation for this class!!)
-* That we'll be using Piazza (described in a different video)
-* Attendance and Zoom (including having names AND emails set up)
 * The B→A situation at the end of class

 **How to use Piazza**